a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-06-25-junkyard-computer-intro.md

 obviously some know-how should be present as well, also it would be nice to get some tools too.
-In my experience this know-how of ways to transform a tray of logic elements into a computer is surprisingly hard to come by and largely should not be seeked from a source which is fond of generic statements.
+In my experience this know-how of ways to transform a tray of logic elements into a computer is surprisingly hard to come by and largely should not be sought from a source which is fond of generic statements.
 It remained a mystery for me for quite a time.
-If only I had a book or at least a pamflet describing basics without going too deep into details and optimizations!
+If only I had a book or at least a pamphlet describing basics without going too deep into details and optimizations!
 Alas, at those times I was unable to find such guide.

 One day I realised, that since at some point in time building computers